 Young Hunter Link The Earthy And The Cosmic On “Dayhiker”

 Pardon me if I sound paranoid, (although after spending the last week on the Internet, can you really blame me?), but Portland-based Young Hunter feels designed to lure me in.
-Do you remember that old viral image of a “throw a third on it?
+Do you remember that old viral image of a "Dayhiker, streaming in full below before its Friday release, is such a bear trap aimed directly at me.
+Naturalistic production?
+Check.
+Softly sung harmonized vocals?
+Check.
+Rock organ to fill the gaps?
+Check.
+Do they throw a third on it?
 You can bet your ass they do.

 Dayhiker is a stylistic throwback that forgoes heaviness for melody and aggression for mysticism.The past that Young Hunter evokes belongs as much to the earthy groove of American rock as it does fanciful European prog.
 The band exists in a perpetual late summer dusk, sweaty from humidity and weary from the heat.